honeycombio/honeycomb-lambda-extension/README.md

 ## Usage

 To use the honeycomb-lambda-extension with a lambda function, it must be configured as a layer.
+There are two versions of the extension available:
+- honeycomb-lambda-extension-amd64 (for functions running on `x86_64` architecture)
+- honeycomb-lambda-extension-arm64 (for functions running on `arm64` architecture)

-This can be done with the aws CLI tool:
+You can add the extension as a layer with the AWS CLI tool:

 ```
-$ aws lambda update-code-configuration --function-name MyLambdaFunction --layers "arn:aws:lambda:<AWS_REGION>:702835727665:layer:honeycomb-lambda-extension:8"
+$ aws lambda update-code-configuration --function-name MyLambdaFunction --layers "arn:aws:lambda:<AWS_REGION>:702835727665:layer:honeycomb-lambda-extension-<ARCH>:9"
 ```

+- `<ARCH>` --> `amd64` or `arm64`
-Substituting `<AWS_REGION>` for the AWS region you want to deploy this in.
+- `<AWS_REGION>` --> AWS region you want to deploy this in

 The extension will attempt to read the following environment variables from your lambda function configuration: